vuhailongkl97/Type-on-Strap/_posts/2022-12-11-exceptional_cpp.md

 ```

 ####  Note
-+ Like overloads, default parameters are taken from the static type
++ Like overloads, default parameters are taken from the static type (see above code.)

 + Never inherit publicly to reuse (code in the base class); inherit publicly in order to be reused (by existing code that uses base objects polymorphically).